QTM 305What can Women do in Christian Ministry

 The Key Verse [E/C]: In 1 Corinthians 11:5, Paul already regulates how women pray and prophesy in assembly.

-The Logic [I]: AoG interprets “women should keep silent” (1 Corinthians 14:34–35 [E]) not as a universal mute command, but as a Local Patch on disruptive questioning (lalein as “chattering” or interrogating) in the service.
+The Logic [I]: AoG interprets “women should keep silent” (1 Corinthians 14:34–35 [E]) not as a total ban on speaking, but as a rule about disruptive talk or questioning (lalein as “chattering” or interrogating) in the service.
 If women are already praying and prophesying (11:5), 14:34–35 cannot be a universal ban on vocal participation. - The Fruit Test: This approach relies on the Gamaliel Principle (Acts 5:38–39 [E]) and the Gentile Inclusion Pattern (Acts 15:8–9 [E]).
 Just as the early church recognized Gentiles because God "gave them the Holy Spirit," the AoG recognizes women in ministry because the Spirit validates their work with fruit [I].

 - The Hierarchy of Authority (Call & Anointing):